splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/10-windows.md

 <Tabs>
   <TabItem label="Raspberry Pi">
-    To open the Terminal, click the applications…
+    To open the terminal, click the applications…
   </TabItem>
   <TabItem label="Linux">
     This will depend on your window manager.
 Generally you should be able to find a link to the terminal application within the programs menu.
 Search in utilities, or similarly named menus.
   </TabItem>
   <TabItem label="macOS">
-    The easiest way to find the Terminal is to search for it in Spotlight.
+    The easiest way to find the terminal is to search for it in Spotlight.
 It should be in the Utilities folder within Applications.
   </TabItem>
   <TabItem label="Windows">
-    To open the Terminal,
+    To open the terminal,
   </TabItem>

 </Tabs>